 The energy sector is undergoing massive transformation.
 Zero carbon sources have gone from making up 20% of electricity in Great Britain in 2010, to 48% last year.
 A new landscape is emerging, with different types of electricity generation, more participants in the electricity market and changing consumer behaviour.

 Ancillary services, the balancing mechanism and the capacity market are the bedrock of the electricity system, processes and markets that make megawatts flow around the country to keep the power system stable and balanced.
 As the electricity mix changes, so must they.
-A diverse set of solutions will be needed to keep the lights on in a zero-carbon future.
+A diverse set of solutions will be needed in a zero-carbon future.

 The journey has already begun